ruuda/rcl/docs/index.md

 # RCL

-Ruud’s Configuration Language, RCL for short, is a domain-specific language optimized for specifying human-written data with just enough abstraction features to avoid repetition.
+Ruud’s Configuration Language, <abbr>RCL</abbr> for short, is a domain-specific language optimized for specifying human-written data with just enough abstraction features to avoid repetition.
 It is a superset of json that extends it into a simple functional programming language that resembles [Python][python] and [Nix][nix].
 Use cases include: